TylorS/typed/apps/website/content/guides/cooperative-by-design.md

 `
 ```

-The Effect became an [event handler](/explore/native-events-with-effect).

-The event handler became part of a template.

-Its contract survived both boundaries:
+The [event handler](/explore/native-events-with-effect) carries the Effect into a template.
+Its failure and service requirements survive both boundaries:

 ```ts
 import { Fx } from "@typed/fx"